qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 This will automatically call :func:`commitChanges()` in the end.
 If any exception occurs, it will :func:`rollBack()` all the changes.
 In case a problem is encountered within :func:`commitChanges()` (when the method returns False) a :class:`QgsEditError` exception will be raised.

-.. index:: spatial index; using
+.. index:: Spatial index

 Using Spatial Index
 ===================